 Since mining began at the iron ore operation more than 100 years ago, Luossavaara-Kiirunavaara AB (LKAB) produced over 950Mt of ore, yet only one-third of the original ore body has been extracted.

-Since mid-1999, Kiruna's haulage level at a depth of 775m has been replaced by the next level down at 1,045m and a further expansion is being carried out to increase the depth further, which will support production until 2030.
+Since mid-1999, Kiruna’s haulage level at a depth of 775m has been replaced by the next level down at 1,045m and expansion is being carried out to increase the depth further, which will support production until 2030.
 The deepening requires relocation of the town and rail infrastructure.